RimuTec/faker/README.md

 Release notes are available at [https://github.com/RimuTec/Faker/blob/master/releasenotes.md](https://github.com/RimuTec/Faker/blob/master/releasenotes.md)

 ## Reporting Issues
-The test suite for RimuTec.Faker currently consists of about 90 unit tests.
-However, that is no proof of absence of bugs.
-If you find a bug please file an issue at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues) including steps to reproduce.
+Although RimuTec.Faker has about 110 unit tests, that is no proof of absence of bugs.
+To help making this library more valuable for other users please report bugs at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues) ideally including steps to reproduce.
 We also consider pull requests (PR).
 Thank you!

 ## Support & Suggestions
 If you have a support question please file an issue at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues).
 Thank you!